stolet/MoodSwing/data_cleaning/README.md

 with the MFCC and standardized features into a binary file in numpy format for fast loading.
 The data then is parsed into X and y for simple analysis of the MFCC to do classifcation of emotion so we can explore the model's responsiveness to changing of features.
 The data is then brought into a PyTorch dataloader for batching and randomization.

+Model:
 A CNN based classication model is used for training and inference, but this is not fully completed yet.
 We hope to get the CNN quickly finished so we can proceed to style transfer.